uzh-dqbm-cmi/lab-website/content/opportunity/masters-students/index.md

 authors:
 - michaelkrauthammer
 tags:
-- Deep Learning
+- Data Science
 - Bioinformatics
 categories:
-- Deep Learning
+- Data Science
 - Bioinformatics

 # list the projects you want masters students for here, if there are pages for them